(Photo: Department of Home Affairs website)

 Being granted RRV

-Being granted a Resident Return Visa makes you are a Permanent Resident, and allows you to reside in Australia indefinitely.
-Because they have not resided in Australia as a Permanent Resident for at least two of the last five years, New Zealanders are only granted a one year travel capacity.
+Being granted a Resident Return Visa makes you a Permanent Resident, and allows you to reside in Australia indefinitely.
+Note: your Resident Return Visa has a 12 month travel capacity.

 Resident Return Visa travel capacity

 Because New Zealanders haven’t resided in Australia as a Permanent Resident for at least two of the last five years, they are initially granted a 12 month travel capacity.
 Keep a copy of your Visa Grant Notice with your passport and confirm your PR status at the airport Immigration desk.
 It will be located just past the Customs counters and SmartGate scanners.

 - You can be outside of Australia for up to 90 days of the 12 months, with some work-related exceptions.